wazuh/wazuh-documentation/source/user-manual/binaries/tools/ossec-logtest.rst

 ``-V``
 ------

-Print the Version and license message for OSSEC and ossec-logtest.
+Display the version and license information for Wazuh and ossec-logtest.